How to create fashion editorial photos

 Shoot styleVisual treatmentBest for

-Select a shoot style to generate variations with different editorial approaches.
+Select a shoot style and click Run workflow to generate your fashion editorial.

 Hit "Run workflow," and Morphic generates your fashion editorial photos with professional styling and lighting: